reyanalam/End-to-End-RAG-Application/README.md

 ## Using Docker Image

-### Build and Test the Image Locally

 These commands can be run from `image/` directory to build, test, and serve the app locally.

 ```sh
 docker build --platform linux/amd64 -t aws_rag_app .
 ```

-This will build the image (using linux amd64 as the platform — we need this for `pysqlite3` for Chroma).

 ```sh
 # Run the container using command `python app_work_handler.main`